 I went a little crazy with my ordering at Edo.
 So much of the Japanese menu sounded good, and everything was inexpensive.
 Before the Ramen, I started with the sunomono, which is a small pickled cucumber and crab salad tossed with seaweed.
 I also tried two sushi rolls – the Banzai and the Louisiana.

-My photo doesn’t do justice to the Banzai roll’s presentation.
-When the server set it down on the table, my dinner buddy and I spent a good three minutes talking about how pretty it was.
+When the server set down the Banzai roll on the table, my dinner buddy and I spent a good three minutes talking about how pretty it was.
 The roll was stuffed with crab meat, raw salmon, cucumber and radish sprouts.
 The Louisiana rolls was like a souped-up California roll – fresh avocado and fried crab meat wrapped in seaweed and rice and rolled in bright orange smelt roe.

 Edo is located in a tiny strip mall on Summer Ave, in the back half of the parking lot occupied by La Guadalupana.
 It's a totally mom-and-pop operation.
 There's no sushi bar and the decor is a little campy (it almost reminded me of a set in a Tarantino movie), but the space is charming and the service is friendly.
 When I was there last night around 7:30, the restaurant was moderately busy with tables of regulars (including some who were speaking Japanese – a good sign).

-Edo is open daily for lunch from 11 a.m. until 2:30 p.m., and again for dinner from 5 p.m. – 9:30 p.m.
+Edo is open Tuesdays through Sundays for dinner from 5 p.m. – 9:30 p.m. (until 10 p.m. on Friday and Saturday).
 They accept all major credit cards as long as the purchase is more than $10.

 4792 Summer Avenue